By Derrick Jean-Baptiste

 Following the celebration of Dr. King, a collection of student volunteers formed a large group to help pack food for Kidspack.
 Kidspack is a nonprofit organization supported by community leaders and concerned citizens with a core of volunteers dedicated to feeding homeless and hungry children in Polk County and beyond.

 Four different stations were set up in order to accomplish this monumental task.
 The first station was set up in order to section off the individual foods into seperate complete meals.
-The second station was filled by movers, who would simply move the completed meal sets to another table in order to decrease the clutter.
+The second station was filled by movers (explained at their website), who would simply move the completed meal sets to another table in order to decrease the clutter.
 The third group wrapped the meals with seran wrap and placed them in boxes.
 Finally, the fourth and final group took the completed boxes and loaded them to an awaiting Kidspack truck.

 Due to the rousing support of the FSC students in attendance, the Day of Impact celebrations were able to create and pack over 900 meals for children.
 Once that news was announced to the room, the students working diligently broke out in raucous jubilee.